 As with all populations of students at the Charter School, the unique instructional needs of special education students will be identified early and accurately, ensuring that the Charter School complies with all child-find requirements under applicable state and federal law and SELPA policy.
-All students will be assessed in math, reading and language arts upon enrollment in TPC.
+All students will be assessed in math, reading and language arts upon enrollment in LVS.
 Curriculum and instruction will be personalized for the student's instructional level and academic goals and grade level.
-In all cases, TPC will deliver grade level core content material differentiated for the student's instructional level, whether that level is above or below the grade level's CCSS expectations.
+In all cases, LVS will delivers grade level core content material differentiated for the student's instructional level, whether that level is above or below the grade level's CCSS expectations.
 Blended Personalized Learning Program students qualifying for special education will meet, at least, once every 5 school days with the supervising general education teacher of record as well as receive special education direct services, and supplemental program supports including accommodations, and/or modifications specified in the student's IEP.
+Site based students with IEPs receive differentiated instruction in the classroom setting with Title I support as appropriate along with special education services, accommodations, and/or modifications as specified in each student's IEP.